The Effects of the Creative Class on Economic Development

 Does a vibrant cultural landscape attract and retain a talented workforce?
 Do arts and culture spur economic growth or does economic growth spur arts and culture?
 Do “creative clusters” have an effect on business innovation?
 The research attempted to answer these questions, but some of the studies were more conclusive than others.
 Here are a few of the insights that I gleaned:

 The chicken-or-egg question of whether arts and culture spur economic growth, or vice versa, came up repeatedly over the course of the day, but there was no conclusive answer.
-Perhaps it’s a virtuous cycle in which artists blaze new paths that lead to growth in under-developed urban areas, and cultural programs help to attract a talented workforce that’s so essential to growing businesses, while at the same time, the affluence generated by economic growth creates new classes of arts enthusiasts willing to support culture in their community.
+Perhaps it’s a virtuous cycle in which artists blaze new paths that lead to growth in marginalized urban areas, and cultural programs help to attract a talented workforce so essential to growing businesses, while at the same time the wealth generated by economic growth creates new cohorts of arts enthusiasts willing to support culture in their community.

-In both Boston and Chicago I’ve lived in neighborhoods that evolved from decay to hot-spot over a number of years, and in both cases the redevelopment began as artists moved in for the affordable live/work space.
+In both Boston and Chicago I’ve lived in neighborhoods that evolved from the margins to hot-spot over a number of years, and in both cases this began as artists moved in for the affordable live/work space.
 Eventually galleries sprouted up, then cafés and boutiques, and inevitably chain stores and loft condo-conversions.
 This phenomenon can be seen repeatedly across many cities.
+There are of course downsides to this sort of gentrification, but that’s a topic for another time.

 Mr. Katz took the concept of culture as trail-blazer a step farther by suggesting that cultural exchange between cities is critical as a platform that can lead to broader trade.
 World Business Chicago recently gave life to this idea when some of our business development directors traveled to Moscow in partnership with the Chicago Symphony Orchestra (CSO) in order to make business connections.
 The CSO’s immense cultural stature made the international inroads that gave our business ambassadors a firm platform to work from.